-If you’re curious to learn about digital marketing.
-But couldn’t find a reliable source to study from.
+Suppose you’re curious to learn about digital marketing.
+But needed help finding a reliable source to study from.
 Then, Udacity Nanodegree of Digital Marketing could be your ideal choice for laying the foundation with several aspects of different platforms such as Mailchimp, ads, etc.

 - Business Analytics Nanodegree

-If you keep an eye on detail.
+Suppose you keep an eye on detail.
 Then, it could be your strength.
-If combined with analytical knowledge.
-Udacity Nanodegree of Business Analysis teaches about how to analyze data and build substantial business models with Excel, SQL, and Tableau.
+If combined with analytical knowledge, Udacity Nanodegree of Business Analysis teaches how to analyze data and build substantial business models with Excel, SQL, and Tableau.

 Who Should Use Udacity?

-If you are looking to build skills in business, programming, data science, product management, cloud computing, cybersecurity, and more, then you should definitely consider enrolling in Udacity Nanodegree programs.
-They are perfect for you to build any new skill in a particular field by just giving your 5-10 hours every week.
+If you want to build skills in business, programming, data science, product management, cloud computing, cybersecurity, and more, consider enrolling in Udacity Nanodegree programs.
+They are perfect for building any new skill in a particular field by giving you 5-10 hours weekly.

-The pricing of courses on Udacity varies in accordance with the duration of the course.
-It makes the pricing structure of Udacity quite jargon but it holds relevant value for money for the students.
+The pricing of courses on Udacity varies under the duration of the course.
+It makes the pricing structure of Udacity quite jargon, but it holds relevant value for money for the students.

 Udacity Nanodegree programs start at $399 a month.
-The duration of the program may vary depending upon the course & your choice.
+The duration of the program may vary depending on the course & your choice.